ibm-cloud-docs/power-iaas/planning_prerequisite.md

 * an active IBM Cloud account ID
         You can create an IBM Cloud account or use an existing account ID.
 For more information, see [Setting up your IBM Cloud account](https://cloud.ibm.com/docs/account?topic=account-account-getting-started&mhsrc=ibmsearch_a&mhq=IBM+cloud+account&_gl=1*1s6v863*_ga*NzQ0MjA1OTk5LjE2ODkxODA1Njk.*_ga_FYECCCS21D*MTY4OTU3NDAwNC44LjEuMTY4OTU3NDQ4Ni4wLjAuMA..){: external}.
-* a Satellite Location ID for each {{site.data.keyword.powerSys_notm}} infrastructure deployment A Satellite location is a representation of an environment in your infrastructure provider, such as a private cloud data center or cloud.
+* a Satellite Location ID for each {{site.data.keyword.powerSys_notm}} infrastructure deployment A Satellite location is a representation of an environment in your infrastructure provider, such as a IBM {{site.data.keyword.powerSys_notm}} Private Cloud data center or cloud.
 You must select an IBM Cloud region that is closest to the physical location of the data center where the pod will be installed.
 For more information, see [Creating a Satellite location](https://cloud.ibm.com/docs/satellite?topic=satellite-locations){: external}.
 * a Satellite Connector for providing a secure connection between your Satellite location and IBM Cloud.
 For more information, see [Creating a Connector](https://cloud.ibm.com/docs/satellite?topic=satellite-create-connector){: external}
         **Note:** The default value of the Connector name is connector.
 However, while creating a Connector, specify a unique name such that the connector name represents your pod location.
 For example, if your pod is located in a data center in the Raleigh, North Carolina region, the name of the connector can be “Raleigh North Data Center pod”.
 * a secure access for IBM specialists or operations team to remotely manage the {{site.data.keyword.powerSys_notm}} infrastructure from the IBM Cloud.